InfiniteWhispers/promptlibrary/library/mypersona/README.md

 A structured psychological self-mapping process using AI-assisted modeling, clinical profiling, and narrative reflection.

+IMPORTANT: THIS DOES NOT PROVIDE OFFICIAL DIAGNOSIS NOR DOES IT REPLACE PROFESSIONAL SERVICES.

 ---

 ## 🔹 Step 1: Binary Self-Discovery Interview